Dangerous Goods Board (DGB)

 - Developing checklists and other tools to be used in establishing "proof of compliance" checks for dangerous goods safety standards

-The Board meets twice a year and meetings are usually scheduled prior to ICAO Working Group or Panel Meetings.
+The group meets twice a year, normally in March and September prior to ICAO Working Group or Panel Meetings.